“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 In this case, the logistics company UPS is responsible for that.
 Then how to handle it?

-If the buyer arranges the shipping:
+If the buyer arranges the shipping

 The buyer could directly turn to UPS for his claim and further communicate about how much should be compensated until a solution is reached.

-If the seller arranges the shipping:
+If the seller arranges the shipping

 The right way is to directly ask the Alibaba seller, and he will negotiate with UPS about it.
 In general, Alibaba suppliers will pay you back for goods payments and freight charges, if you ask for a refund.
-But if you still want this batch of goods, he will resend to you.
+But if you still want this batch of goods, he will resend it to you.
 That is to say, the logistics company will pay for it, but the seller pays you back first and then makes a claim against the logistics company.

 So, all these have nothing to do with Alibaba.
 The truth behind this bad review is the logistics company UPS should accept responsibility for the damage, whether the buyer uses trade assurance service or not.